NBISweden/workshop_omics_integration/labs/new_course.md

 There are three steps to bootstrapping a new course:

-1. Create a new repo on github
+1. Create a new repo on the NBIS github
 2. Add the base template for a course
 3. Enable github-pages on github